 Patients with chronic pain often have constipation as a side effect of their disease and medications.
 Constipation may produce nausea, vomiting and abdominal cramping pain.
 The strategy for managing constipation from chronic opioids is to follow a regimen on a routine basis to counteract the constipating effect of the Opioid medication.
 For many patients, a diet high in fiber (certain fruits, vegetables and cereals) is sufficient.
-Many patients find that laxatives are necessary, however.
+Many patients find that laxatives are necessary to treat constipation, however.
 The following laxatives have been found to be effective:

 - Milk of Magnesia